 The two models (hybrid and all-foam) share a lot of the same characteristics, however, there are two primary differences between the two mattresses.

 In this post, we’ll primarily be focusing on the Bowery Hybrid.
-If you want more information about the all-foam model, be sure to check out our full review.
+If you want more information about the Brooklyn Bowery Mattress (foam model), click here.

 In addition to the all-foam Bowery model, Brooklyn Bedding offers a couple other models as well.